 Maintenance, repair, and operations (MRO) inventory include the supplies used to maintain facilities, plants, manufacturing lines, etc.

 The three components of high inventory costs are the physical parts on the shelf (inventory costs), the time and energy put into the MRO environment (process costs), and parts purchasing.
 To break it down further, we outlined some common drivers of cost increases within each category, and how a Computerized Maintenance Management System can help spark improvements and cost savings.

 Without tracking parts usage, it is difficult to know how much inventory is being used in a given time period, and companies often end up purchasing in excess.

 When an organization does not know what they have in stock or cannot find parts when they are needed, money might be wasted buying around inventory, especially in emergency situations.

 A purchase is made for a sizable equipment or parts list for a particular project.
 When the project is completed, those parts get placed back into inventory, and are not used again.
 This inventory just sits on the shelf without any real return.

 Item search time

-If an organisation does not have optimal control over inventory within a CMMS or spreadsheets, trying to find particular parts can be a very time consuming process.
+If an organization does not have optimal control over inventory within a CMMS or spreadsheets, trying to find particular parts can be a very time consuming process.

 Downtime cost per hour

-In a recent webinar survey conducted by eMaint, 60% of organisations said they do not track or measure the cost of downtime.
-For organisations looking to improve inventory management, process costs or purchasing spend, it is important to understand the metrics that drive daily activities.
+In a recent webinar survey conducted by eMaint, 60% of organizations said they do not track or measure the cost of downtime.
+For organizations looking to improve inventory management, process costs or purchasing spend, it is important to understand the metrics that drive daily activities.